-In his first seven seasons in the Majors, it was obvious that Peña was very capable of hitting the ball out of the ballpark.
-Despite hitting 86 homers over that span, Peña struggled to find a consistent home, playing for four different franchises (Rangers, A’s, Tigers and Red Sox).
+In his first six seasons in the Majors, it was obvious that Peña was very capable of hitting the ball out of the ballpark.
+Despite hitting 86 homers over that span, Peña struggled to find a consistent home, playing for four franchises (Rangers, A’s, Tigers and Red Sox).

 But in ‘07, Peña found his permanent home in Tampa Bay after signing a Minor League deal, and immediately became a star.
 In his first season with the Rays, he crushed 46 home runs, a single-season record that still stands today.
 He drove in 121 runs and posted a .627 slugging percentage, both single-season team records.

 The ‘07 season was the beginning of a dominant four-season run that established Peña as the best first baseman in franchise history.
 From ‘07 to '10, Peña hit 144 home runs, drove in 407 runs, posted a .884 OPS, and helped the Rays win their first American League pennant in '08. -- Adam Berry More >

 There was no easing into the Major Leagues for this all-time legend.
 Williams arrived in Boston for the 1939 season and became a superstar as a rookie.
 He had a line of .327/.436/.609 with 44 doubles, 11 triples and 31 homers while leading the league in RBIs (145) and total bases (344).
 The sweet-swinging left-handed hitter finished fourth in MVP voting that season.